Share on twitter

 On the 20th of April, a single RAF Victor, flying from Wideawake, conducted a radar reconnaissance that covered one hundred and fifty thousand square miles.
 Lasting just under 15 hours, it established a world record for a reconnaissance flight.

-C-130 Hercules would mostly be used for parachuting supplies and the occasion person to the fleet.
-Early in April, two of 47 Squadron’s five crews were sent to Ascension Island to deliver parachute supply drops and the other three began a hasty programme of training and development for a new task of resupply beyond the un-refuelled range of the Hercules.
+C-130 Hercules would mostly be used for parachuting supplies and the occasional person to the fleet.
+Early in April, two of 47 Squadron’s (Special Forces Flight) crews were sent to Ascension Island to deliver parachute supply drops and the other three began a hasty programme of training and development for a new task of resupply beyond the un-refuelled range of the Hercules.
 There would be a point at which the fleet would be beyond the range of the Hercules, even those fitted with auxiliary fuel tanks.

 Eleven RAF Hercules would be converted to enable inflight refuelling and four of these would also be converted to single point tankers with the Mk 18B refuelling package.